 Fees for storage are to be determined by the board of directors.
-For the current year, the fees are $200 per year payable on Jan 1.
+For the current year, the fees are (For the current fees refer to our payment page.) payable on Jan 1.
 After March 1, any canoe left in storage that has not been paid for will be removed.
 For storage obtained after 1 July, fees will be one-half the annual fee.

 Coaches may be granted spots for one man storage at no cost.
 The number and location of spots is at the discretion of the board and may differ from year to year depending on need.
 Assignment of spots to various coaches is at the discretion of the head coach.

 Selection of spots to new participants will be determined on a first come first serve basis.

 Spots can be carried over from year to year (except for members that obtained a spot by purchasing a canoe and retaining that spot for the remainder of the year).

 For canoes purchased from a paid member in mid-year, the storage spot can be maintained for the remainder of that year only.
 In the following year, the storage spot will be placed in a lottery (see below).

 On March 1 of each year, vacant spots will be made available to all paid participants who wish to move to a new spot via a lottery.
 Members who have paid in full in the previous year will be given first choice, followed by those who obtained a spot by purchasing a canoe and retaining that spot for the remainder of the previous year or are new participants for that year.
 In both cases, all members wishing to select a new spot will be placed into a pool and an ordered list will be made based on a random selection of names.
 Each person will be presented with a list of spots available and can select from that list.
 For those who paid in full for the previous year, they may either accept a new spot or maintain their existing spot.
 Members will be given 5 days to make a decision as to desired spot.

 Only one spot is available per paid member, unless (after March 1) open spots are still available.